keltia/books-utils/README.md

       -P, --pastebin                   Post directly to pastebin.
       -d, --since=DATE                 Use that date to search after or ALL -f, --format=json|yaml|xml       Specify output format
+      -q, --quiet                      Do not display the result (generally with -P).
       -t, --newer-than=DAYS            Threshold date to look for -h  --help                       Display this usage